privacy-scaling-explorations/maci/website/blog/2024-05-28-upcoming-grants.md

 **Cheaper operations**

-In general, hashing the previous hash chain with the message is cheaper than inserting into a Merkle tree, as well as the coordinator not needing to perform any merge operations on the accumulator queues that were used on chain, thus greatly reducing costs and processing time.
+Hashing the previous hash chain with the message is cheaper than inserting into a Merkle tree.
+Additionally, removing the need for the coordinator to perform merge operations on the accumulator queues that were used on chain will greatly reduce costs and processing time.

 **Smaller circuits**